alakeldev/passwords-generator-and-manager/README.md

 Everyone who wants unique passwords that are difficult to guess or hack for their accounts and also who have multiple online accounts and have trouble remembering all their passwords and want to store them in secure place.

 ### Communication:
-The App expresses its intent through the print statements generated, prompting the user to walk through the options available & make their selections.
-Various statements also print in a variety of colour to help break up the monotony of the white text, making it easier to read.
+The App expresses its intent through the print statements generated, prompting the users to walk through the options available & make their selections.
+Various statements also are printed in a variety of colour to help break up the monotony of the white text with the aim of making each one of these statements more easy to read.

 ### Current User Goals:
 - Generate strong and unique passwords for their online accounts.